 If you notice any symptoms or are at increased risk of dental implant infection, you should speak to your dentist.
 They can help diagnose and treat the infection as well as help you establish preventive techniques for after the surgery.
 Great oral hygiene is the best way to ward off infection.

 The treatment you’ll receive will depend on how advanced the infection is.
 Your dentist may put you on antibiotics or even replace the implant if you notice symptoms right after your surgery.
-If the infection happens after
+If the infection happens after your restorations are placed, your dentist may need to adjust your bite, or clean around the implant.
+In severe cases, you may need additional surgery to replace it.

 Leaving an infection untreated can lead to detrimental consequences for your oral health.
 Knowing the causes and symptoms of dental implant infection can help you identify it early on.
 Your dentist can save your implants, but it’s important to be diligent about communicating any issues you notice.
 Enjoy all the benefits this procedure has to offer by protecting yourself from infection!